Chi-chi-chia! Are chia seeds a fad or a true health food?

 Servings

-The FIX: Keep your portion sizes small with whole grains, 1/2 cup is usually plenty when it’s balanced out with other foods.
+The FIX: Keep your portion sizes small with whole grains, 1/2 cup is usually a good place to start when it’s balanced out with other foods.
 Start small on your plate and always listen to your body.
 Let it tell you to get more or to stop eating.

 FOOD FOR THOUGHT: Well-balanced eating can be tricky.
 We all make mistakes!